✔ Available on Grow and Scale subscriptions 1

 • Smart budgeting: Use retainer budgets for ongoing client work, rolling leftover budget from one period to the next.

-1. Also available on legacy subscriptions: Premium, Enterprise.
+1. Also available on legacy subscriptions: Pro, Premium, Enterprise.